Gideon-Stein/KI4KI/README.md

 - [@GideonStein](https://github.com/Gideon-Stein) - Primary maintainer and lead developer.
 - [@jziemer1996](https://github.com/jziemer1996) - Co-maintainer and project coordinator.

-For questions regarding the research methodology or technical implementation, please open an issue or contact the maintainer directly.
+For questions regarding the research methodology or technical implementation, please open an issue or contact the maintainers directly.

 ## Contributors